Robert L. DeWitt: Career

+His opposition to the Vietnam War and hiring the Rev. Daniel Gracie to counsel young men who wanted to avoid the draft also caused controversy.
+The Rev. Arthur E. Woolley and other clergy in the diocese called for DeWitt's resignation after Gracie called for burning draft cards.
+Responding to the controversy, Bishop Dewitt forbade his clergy from making any public calls for civil disobedience.

-Bishop DeWitt retired from the Philadelphia episcopate back in 1973, and began as editor of Witness magazine and president of the Episcopal Church Publishing Company.
+Bishop DeWitt retired from the Philadelphia episcopate in 1973, and began as editor of Witness magazine and president of the Episcopal Church Publishing Company.
 However, on July 29, 1974, he, together with retired bishop Edward Welles of west Missouri and retired bishop Daniel Corrigan of Colorado and Bishop Antonio Ramos of Costa Rica ordained 11 women (the Philadelphia 11) at the Church of the Advocate in Philadelphia, despite considerable controversy and threats of violence.
 The denomination had in 1970 agreed to ordain women as deacons, but was still debating whether to ordain them as priests.
 Bishop DeWitt and his colleagues were later censured.
 However, DeWitt continued his activism and attended the ordination of four women in the Diocese of Washington on September 7, 1975.
 In 1989, his friend the Rev. Barbara Harris was consecrated the first female bishop of the Episcopal Church (in Massachusetts), and by the time of Bishop DeWitt's death, his denomination had ordained over 3,000 women.